tus/tus-resumable-upload-protocol/protocol.md

 ### Creation

 All Clients and Servers SHOULD implement the upload creation extension.
-If the Server supports this extension, it MUST include the `creation` element in the `Tus-Extension` header.
+If the Server supports this extension, it MUST add `creation` to the `Tus-Extension` header.

 #### Example